pothitos/naxos/manual/README.md

 \item
 $IntArr$`[` $Expression$ `]`
 \end{itemize}
-An _Expression_---except from describing a constraint---can be assigned to a variable.
+An _Expression_—except from describing a constraint—can be assigned to a variable.
 E.g. we can write

 ```c++
 NsIntVar  X = Y + 3/Z;